DrMaxPower/PF1/README.md

 ### Content

 - The text was taken from Wikipedia
-- The photos was taken by the creator
+- The photos where taken by the creator
 - The icons is from [Font Awesome](https://fontawesome.com/)